So you’ve booked a trip to Cancun or Playa del Carmen… Now What?!

 7. Visit Valladolid

-Hang out in the square and have some snacks from street vendors and look at some wares from Mayan ladies.
+Be sure to visit the square and have some snacks from street vendors and look at some wares from Mayan ladies while viewing the beautiful architecture of the San Servacio Cathedral.

 Visit a Tequila distillery, or one of the surrounding cenotes.
 Or stop in to Cenote Zaci, just a few blocks from the town square.